guardian/libs/src/joinUrl/README.md

-# `joinUrl()`
+# `joinUrl`

 Returns: `string`

-Takes a variable number of strings as arguments, joining them as a single valid url.
+Function that takes a variable number of strings as arguments, joining them as a single valid URL string.

 Handles trailing or leading spaces and double slashes.

 ## Example